JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 ![Metamask Transactions Notifcations via ZorinOS](/blog_img/crypto/defi/metamask-zorin-notif.png)

-So...does the code explanations match what happened in reality?
+> So...does the code explanations match what happened in reality?

+>> Ive tried under my own risk of loosing it all with few Defi Protocols as per examples below.

 ### Crypto Example 1